 Wisdom tooth removal is a simple, routine extraction (or a surgical procedure for impacted teeth) that can be performed comfortably in one office visit.

-Wisdom teeth may become impacted if they don’t have enough room to emerge naturally.
-An impacted wisdom tooth grows in unusual angles, getting trapped inside gums or emerging halfway through.
-They can be painful when affecting the nerves of neighbouring teeth or when infected by bacteria that are trapped by overlying gums.
+An impacted wisdom tooth grows in unusual angles.
+It may be trapped inside gums or emerge partially.
+This can be painful if it affects the nerves of neighbouring teeth, or when infected by bacteria trapped by overlying gums.

 Our dentist will need a dental X-ray and thorough examination to recommend the best course of action for your wisdom teeth.

 In most cases, a wisdom tooth is extracted during a routine procedure, which is done comfortably in one office visit.
 Your dentist will inject the site with local anaesthesia before extracting your tooth.

 Occasionally, the tooth may be impacted or particularly difficult to extract.
 Your dentist may then recommend a wisdom tooth surgery, which can be performed either under local anaesthesia or general anaesthesia.

 For a safer and quicker recovery, we recommend wisdom tooth removal to be performed during a patient's teenage years to early 20s.

 A standard wisdom tooth extraction is a safe procedure that usually takes between 15 to 45 minutes.
 Your dentist will inject the site with local anaesthesia before extracting your tooth.
 Occasionally, the tooth may be impacted or particularly difficult to extract.
 Your dentist may then recommend a wisdom tooth surgery, which can be performed either under local anaesthesia or general anaesthesia.

 During this surgery, a small incision is made to expose the tooth and bone.
 Several cuts may be used to remove bone tissue and make the tooth easier to remove, after which the dentist will clean the area and stitch it up.